sunshinescience/sunshinescience.github.io/_posts/oop/2019-04-25-object-oriented-programming.md

 - I  - inheritance
 - E – encapsulation

+A notecard with these concepts can be downloaded [here](https://github.com/sunshinescience/tech_notecards/blob/master/note_oop-01.png).
 While it worked for me to remember these concepts, lets look at these concepts in a logical order to better understand them.

 **Encapsulation** – It wraps up the data and code into a single unit (i.e., a class).
 This keeps the data and code safe from outside interference and misuse.